umgbhalla/starred/README.md

 - [bcicen/ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics
 - [jensoncs/go-zero-to-hero](https://github.com/jensoncs/go-zero-to-hero) - Golang Learning doc + programs
-- [mikefarah/yq](https://github.com/mikefarah/yq) - yq is a portable command-line YAML processor
+- [mikefarah/yq](https://github.com/mikefarah/yq) - yq is a portable command-line YAML, JSON and XML processor
 - [snwfdhmp/simplehttp](https://github.com/snwfdhmp/simplehttp) - Pretty simple and lightweight http server for serving local files.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
 - [yory8/clipman](https://github.com/yory8/clipman) - A simple clipboard manager for Wayland